Tyrell Fuimaono

-He previously played for the South Sydney Rabbitohs and the Penrith Panthers in the National Rugby League, and at representative level for the Indigenous All Stars.
+He previously played for the South Sydney Rabbitohs and the Penrith Panthers in the NRL, and at representative level for the Indigenous All Stars.

 Early life

 Fuimaono was born in Penrith, New South Wales, Australia.
-He is of Indigenous Australian (Wiradjuri) and Samoan and Tokelau descent.
+He is of Indigenous Australian (Wiradjuri) and Samoan descent.

 He played his junior rugby league for St Marys Saints, and was selected to represent the Australian Schoolboys while attending Patrician Brothers' College, Blacktown in 2014.

 Playing career

 2016

 Fuimaono was signed by the Parramatta Eels, playing for their S. G. Ball Cup and National Youth Competition teams.
 He was named on the interchange bench in the 2016 NYC team of the year.

 2017

 Fuimaono joined South Sydney in 2017.

 Before making his NRL Debut, Fuimaono played the first half of the 2017 season in the NSW Cup with the North Sydney Bears and made a total of 8 appearances.
 Fuimaono made his NRL debut for Souths in their match against the Wests Tigers on 12 May.
 Fuimaono finished the season playing 15 games without missing a match since his debut, scoring 2 tries.